todokku/acm-mmsys-2020-grand-challenge/README.md

 - A fork of [Dash.js v3.0.1](https://github.com/Dash-Industry-Forum/dash.js), modified to pre-request low-latency segments
 - A low-latency [DASH server](https://gitlab.com/fflabs/dash_server), setup and configured for ease of use

+#### Network Profiles

+We're still working on network profiles to reproduce conditions, but the above assets will get you started until then.

 ## Requirements
 - MacOS
     - If you're using another operating system, don't worry.
 All you need to change is the input source for the local dash server.
 See that README on what to change.